barbara42/Dar_One/docs/src/case_studies.md

     update_tracers(config_obj, zoo, seed_ds_3d, lon, lat, depth, t) update_tracers(config_obj, bacteria, seed_ds_3d, lon, lat, depth, t)
 ```
 For the second iteration, we add extra NO3.
 For the third, we add extra NH4.
+Note that here, we are using the "tracer id" to change the nutrients - NO3 is tracer 2, NH4 is tracer 4.
+You can find a list of all tracers and their corresponding IDs in the [darwin background](@ref) section.

 ```
     if i == 2
         # add extra NO3